-Kansas City Student Loan Lawyer with a Record of Success
+Kansas City Student Loan Lawyers with a Record of Success

-When borrowers fall behind on student loans, the consequences can be catastrophic to their finances and financial futures.
-Borrowers can face wage garnishments, tax refund garnishments, harassment by creditors, lowered credit scores, an inability to save for retirement and difficulty obtaining financing for mortgages or car loans.
+When borrowers fall behind on student loans or are just frustrated by the huge balances due, the consequences can be catastrophic to their finances and financial futures.
+Borrowers can face wage garnishments, tax refund garnishments, harassment by creditors, lowered credit scores, an inability to save for retirement and difficulty obtaining financing for mortgages, car loans and businesses.

-- Forgiveness Plans for Stafford and Perkins Loans: This may apply for teachers, VISTA volunteers, military, peace corps, speech pathologists, government workers, non-profit workers and other service-based professions.
+- Perkins and Stafford Loan Cancellation and Discharge: This may apply for teachers, VISTA volunteers, military, peace corps, speech pathologists, government workers, non-profit workers and other service-based professions.

-Determining the best course of action for a student loan borrower, and/or a spouse, can involve tax considerations, decisions on consolidation, rehabilitation or other options, along with a host of other individual concerns.
+Sader Law Firm represents clients in Missouri and Kansas defending lawsuits filed by private lenders for non-government loans as well.
+Determining the best course of action for a student loan borrower can involve tax considerations, decisions on consolidation, rehabilitation or other options, along with a host of other individual concerns.

 How Are Debtors and Attorneys Discharging Student Loans in Bankruptcy?

 The student loan attorneys at Sader Law Firm have obtained significant reduction in student loan debt through bankruptcy, by filing adversary proceedings, which is a case within a bankruptcy case, where the court considers whether the loan payments would cause “undue hardship” for the debtor.
 Sader Law Firm guides borrowers though the adversary process to obtain the discharge and reduction of the student loans.

 What is the status of the Federal Student Loan payment moratorium and proposed Federal Legislation?